Skip to content

 Data breaches and information security

 Phishing attacks frequently involve tricking employees into providing sensitive information, such as login credentials or access to corporate networks.
-If successful, attackers can gain unauthorized access to confidential company data, trade secrets, customer information, or intellectual property.
+If successful, attackers can gain unauthorized access to confidential company data, trade secrets, client information, or intellectual property.

 Network and system compromise